Close

 First, the student needs to provide the ESA Accommodations Request Form completed by their healthcare provider.
 Once returned, the Student Accommodations Specialist sends the form to the Vice President for Student Affairs (VPSA) for consideration and approval.

-Once that is approved by the VPSA, students need to submit proof of their ESA’s Fremont license and current vaccination records, specifically showing the rabies vaccination is up to date.
+Students also need to submit proof of their ESA’s Fremont license and current vaccination records, specifically showing the rabies vaccination is up to date.
 The Student Accommodations Specialist and VPSA will work with students with any ESAs ineligible for the rabies vaccination on next steps for approval.
+ESA’s must be housebroken and will not be approved otherwise.

 Service Animal Voluntary Registration